email alerts

 Introduction

-Beginning in October 1980, a team of volunteers and staff has worked to restore a thought-to-be-extinct component of nature here – the tallgrass savanna – including its hundreds of endangered, rare, or uncommon plant and animal species.
+Beginning in October 1980, a team of volunteers and staff has worked to restore these 845 acres in Northbrook, Illinois.
+We thought we were doing prairie restoration but gradually learned that we were caring for a thought-to-be-extinct component of nature – the tallgrass savanna – including its hundreds of endangered, rare, or uncommon plant and animal species.
 Was the tallgrass savanna extinct, as some claimed – or just badly degraded?

 Initially, some experts told us it wasn't worth our time.
-Though these 85 acres included what seemed to be remnant patches of prairie, savanna, and wetland, the better patches were all too small to be included in the great Illinois Natural Areas Inventory of the 1970s.
+Original high-quality natural areas are more important.
+But what if there are no such black-soil savannas?
+Though these 85 acres included remnant patches of prairie, savanna, and wetland, the better patches were all too small to be included in the great Illinois Natural Areas Inventory of the 1970s.
 Yes, the "high-quality" (Grade A and B) remnants that were accepted by the Inventory were all small.
 Most very high quality ("Grade A") prairies were just an acre to two.
-These patches were smaller.
-And as for Grade A black-soil savannas, none at all were found by the Inventory.
+The patches at Somme were even smaller.
+And as for Grade A black-soil savannas, none at all were found by the Inventory in the entire state.

 Initially, naively, we had been impressed by the "prairie" species we found in the least shady areas of Somme.
-Indeed, other experts told us this was a degraded prairie, perhaps worth nursing back to health.
+Other experts confirmed our mistaken impression that this was a degraded prairie, perhaps worth nursing back to health.
 But as we worked, we gradually figured out that tallgrass savanna was the original ecosystem for most of this site.
 (The book Miracle Under the Oaks: the Revival of Nature in America by New York Times science writer William K. Stevens tells that story.)
 Since then we have experimented with restoring the best remnant parts of this Cook County Forest Preserve including prairie, woodland, sedge meadow, and marsh - but most of the land was savanna, and that's where we put most effort.

 An area of good or high quality.
 A few of its species: